 In select cases, stepparent adoption may be possible even without the non-petitioning parent’s consent — but only if the court has already terminated that parent’s rights.
 If, however, a parent who still holds rights to his or her children refuses the adoption, the process will prove far more complicated.
 In such situations, the assistance of a lawyer is nearly always required.

 Interested in pursuing adoption as a stepparent?
 This process can be both exciting and stressful, but you’ll quickly find that it helps to have a trusted family law attorney in your corner.
-Contact the Brown Law Offices today to learn more about the adoption process.
+Contact the law firm of Barna, Guzy & Steffen, Ltd. today to learn more about the adoption process.